Introduction to the UDML

 - If you start a program by another method you can add it

-to the dock by right clicking it and selecting "Keep in Dock"
+to the dock by right clicking on the icon and selecting "Options" > "Keep in Dock"

 3. Equipment Checkout